Mapping the Milestones:

 ICCPUD’s overseeing bodies have been unresponsive to public and expert concerns.

-• Less than 30 days were provided for public comments, fewer than standard.
+Just 30 days were provided for public comments, on the study topics and protocol – half the standard.
 Multiple requests for an extension were turned down.

 Significant Impact